orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

                                            -out   VD_NONDVI.shp

 ``NDVI.TIF`` is the NDVI mono band image of the studied scene.
-This step must be repeated for each choosen descriptor:
+This step must be repeated for each chosen descriptor:

 ::